Is MapleStory on Mac?

 How to play MapleStory on Mac

-Now that we’ve talked about the different workarounds, it is now time to show you how to play MapleStory on your Mac using each of the methods.
+Now that we’ve talked about the different workarounds, it is now time to show you how to play MapleStory on Mac using each of the methods.
 We’ll start with the cloud gaming one as it’s the easiest and most convenient option, and then we’ll move on to Parallels and Boot Camp.
+Note that each of the three methods of how to play MapleStory on Mac can be tried for free before committing to them, so it recommended that you try each one and only then decide which works best for you.
+GeForce has a free subscription plan, Parallels has a free 14-day trial, and Boot Camp is a free app that comes pre-installed on Intel Macs.

 How to play MapleStory with GeForce Now

-3. Start the client, log in to your account, then type the game’s name in the search bar, and click on its image.
+- Start the client, log in to your account, then type MapleStory in the search bar, and click on its image.

-5. The service will likely test your Internet connection.
-Know that even if it determines that your Internet isn’t good enough, you can still continue to the game, but you’ll likely experience lag and stuttering during gameplay if the connection doesn’t improve.
+- The service will likely test your Internet connection.
+Know that even if it determines that your Internet isn’t good enough, you can still continue to MapleStory, but you’ll likely experience lag and stuttering during gameplay if the connection doesn’t improve.

 How to play MapleStory with Parallels

-5. Once you enter the VM, download the Steam or the Epic Games client and use it to install the game on the virtual machine.
+- Once you enter the VM, download the Steam or the Epic Games client and use it to install MapleStory on the virtual machine.

 If you need more in-depth steps for Parallels with screenshots, check out our full Parallels guide: